REDWOOD24/ATLAS-GRID-SIMULATION/README.md

 ## How it works.

-The dispatcher operates by taking two key inputs: a prioritized queue of jobs and a platform containing details about all available resources.
-Using a straightforward algorithm, the dispatcher efficiently matches jobs to the appropriate resources.
+The dispatcher operates by taking two key inputs: a prioritized queue of tasks and a platform containing details about all available resources.
+Using a straightforward algorithm, the dispatcher efficiently matches tasks to the appropriate resources.

 ### Resource Prioritization
 Information about the various sites and their resources (such as CPU speed and cores) is collected into a queue, with priority given to sites that offer higher-quality resources.

-### Job Breakdown
+### Task Breakdown
-Each job is divided into a series of subjobs based on the maximum storage and computational requirements (FLOP).
-These subjobs, requiring similar resources, are then individually assigned to available CPUs.
+Each task is divided into a series of jobs based on the maximum storage and computational requirements (FLOP).
+These jobs, requiring similar resources, are then individually assigned to available CPUs.

 ### CPU Allocation
 CPUs are evaluated site by site, in order of site priority.
 For each site the CPUs are ranked based on CPU quality factors such as storage, cores, speed, and available computation capacity.
 For efficiency, the search depth is limited to 20.
-When a subjob is assigned to a CPU, that CPU's quality decreases as its computational load increases.
+When a job is assigned to a CPU, that CPU's quality decreases as its computational load increases.

-To ensure no single site is overburdened, once 50% of a site's CPUs have been assigned subjobs, a round-robin strategy is employed to distribute the remaining subjobs across other sites.
-If all sites reach 50% CPU usage, the round-robin strategy continues to allocate subjobs, rotating sites for each new assignment.
+To ensure no single site is overburdened, once 50% of a site's CPUs have been assigned jobs, a round-robin strategy is employed to distribute the remaining jobs across other sites.
+If all sites reach 50% CPU usage, the round-robin strategy continues to allocate jobs, rotating sites for each new assignment.

 ### Execution
-After all subjobs have been dispatched, the hosts with assigned subjobs are passed to SimGrid for execution.
+After all jobs have been dispatched, the hosts with assigned jobs are passed to SimGrid for execution.

-## SimGrid Output for Sub-Job
+## SimGrid Output for Job

 Output is saved in the form of an HDF5 file for efficiency reasons.
-The file has a number of datasets defined by the hosts which carry the subjobs.
-Associated with each such dataset is information for all subjobs assigned to that CPU, sample output for one of the subjobs on a CPU is shown below.
+The file has a number of datasets defined by the hosts which carry the jobs.
+Associated with each such dataset is information for all jobs assigned to that CPU, sample output for one of the jobs on a CPU is shown below.

 ### HOST-praguelcg2_cpu-999

-- **ID**: "Job-18-subJob-13"
+- **ID**: "Task-18-Job-13"
 - **FLOPS EXECUTED**: 400451 FLOPs
 - **FILES READ SIZE**: 49992528 Bytes
 - **FILES WRITTEN SIZE**: 40004532 Bytes